plesry/dangerous-goods-counting/README.md

 ## Implemented
 * Counting
-  * Input a count to a group; the count should be positive
+  * Add new value to a group's count by clicking on the group
   * Increment/Decrement the count of a group
   * Reset all counts
 * Summary
   * Total of all counts
 * Save/Load
   * All counts are saved into HTML5 local storage
+* UI
+  * Now using BootStrap CSS

 ## Planning

-* Double-click a group to add count to it
 * Tabs to switch between Terminals 1 and 2
+* File organization (separate HTML, CSS, and JS)
 * Better UI